Applicants are advised to apply early, to submit all materials as requested, and to resolve promptly any problems or questions that may arise.

 b) Minimum DAT scores of 17 in the Total Science and Academic Average sections.

-Eligible applicants will be notified via e-mail with further instructions on how to submit the Secondary Application.
+Eligible applicants will be notified via e-mail with further instructions on how to submit the Supplemental Application.

 Please do not contact the school to inquire about the status of your application.
 Due to the large number of applications received, we are unable to respond to these inquiries.
 Applicants may check the status of their application on the AADSAS website.